ComplianceAsCode/content/docs/manual/developer/04_style_guide.md

 * Shall be written to pass [ansible-lint](https://github.com/ansible-community/ansible-lint)
 * Shall use `true` for booleans values instead `True`, `yes` or `1`
 * Shall use `false` for booleans values instead `False`, `no` or `0`
+* Consider to use explicit parameters when reasonable in order to improve readability
+    * While the default values for some modules are more intuitive, others are less used and hard to remember.
+In these cases, the reader will need to consult the current documentation to check the default values in order to better understand the task.

 ### Bash